1300 088 065

 How to calculate YTD commission income?

-Commission income, along with other types of supplemental income, are usually treated differently than your base income.
-They will still usually accept this as part of your income when they are assessing your application, especially if you have at least a 1-2 year history of receiving commission.
+Commission income, along with other types of supplemental income, is usually treated differently than your base income.
+However, they will still usually accept this as part of your income when assessing your application, especially if you have at least a 1-2 year history of receiving commission.

-However, other lenders are a bit more flexible and we work with several lenders who will accept a higher amount of your commission income.
+However, we work with several lenders who will accept a higher amount of your commission income.
 If you’d like to know more, get in touch with our mortgage brokers on 1300 088 065 or fill in our free assessment form.

 Bonus: Tips for getting a loan when you have a unique income

-• Maternity leave.
-Many banks may decline the loan because a lot of people that go on maternity leave may not even come back to work.
-However, if you provide a return to work letter from your employer, some banks can consider your return to work income.
+Many banks may decline the loan because a lot of people who go on maternity leave may not even come back to work.
+However, if you provide a return-to-work letter from your employer, some banks can consider your return-to-work income.
 Keep in mind that if you return to work, the lenders require you to do it within 12 months and return to the same role, not a different one.

-• Casually employed.
 Since casual work is not always guaranteed, most lenders will need you to be in the role for 6 months.
 There are one or two lenders that can think outside the box.
-For example, suppose you are an IT contractor or you’re in the film and television industry, where the nature of the industry requires you to move from contract to contract.
-In that case, some banks will actually consider one day in a role providing it makes sense.
+For example, suppose you are an IT contractor, or you’re in the film and television industry, where the nature of the industry requires you to move from contract to contract.
+In that case, some banks will actually consider one day in a role, providing it makes sense.
 So keep that in mind.
 If you’re casually employed, there isn’t always a hard no if you’re less than six months in the role.

-• On a probationary period.
 Most providers and lenders will want you to pass your probation period, which is typically 6 months in Australia but can be 3 months in some cases.
 If you are doing a really good job, you can ask your employer to pass your probation early.
-If your employer says no, then a few lenders will look at other things like do you have 2 years of employment history in the same industry.
+If your employer says no, then a few lenders will look at other things, such as whether you have 2 years of employment history in the same industry.
 There are even some lenders who will grant your application even if you are on probation.
 It’s just a matter of talking to the right mortgage broker.

-• Working in multiple jobs.
 The first thing lenders will want to consider is whether or not it’s sustainable.
 So, for example, if you are working 40 hours at job 1 and 40 hours at job 2, most lenders will say it is not sustainable because you will eventually burn out.
 In this case, they will consider only a portion of your income.
-In addition, the banks will want to see that you have been in both roles for a minimum of 12 months.
+The banks will also want to see that you have been in both roles for a minimum of 12 months.

 In conclusion, having a unique income should not disqualify you from getting a home loan.
 There are so many lenders with so many different policies, and a no from one lender isn’t a no from all of them.
 The right mortgage broker will be able to find a solution for you.